Decisive vs. Indecisive Personality Traits

 How to train an indecisive employee

-- Remember that making decisions will tax indecisive employees.
-In training, minimize any unnecessary choices so that the employee can focus on the task at hand.
+• Remember that making decisions will tax an indecisive person.
+In training, minimize any unnecessary choices so the employee can focus on the task

 How to motivate someone who is indecisive